inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 As you will see, I told them, in no uncertain terms, to see Figure one.
 		-- Dave "First Strike" Pare
 I'm a Lisp variable -- bind me!
-When my brain begins to reel from my literary labors, I make an occasional cheese dip.
+When my brain begins to reel from my literary labors, I  an occasional cheese dip.
 		-- Ignatius Reilly
 Not one hundred percent efficient, of course ... but nothing ever is.